-Congleton Food4Free is an independent group within the Congleton Sustainability Group, and thus the Congleton Partnership.
-Our group aims to encourage, inspire and educate residents to think about how food can be grown communally and attractively, and how they could also grow more of their own food in their own gardens.
+We are an independent group within the Congleton Sustainability Group, and thus the Congleton Partnership.
+Our group aims to encourage, inspire and educate residents to think about how they can grow food communally and attractively, and how they could also grow more of their own food in their own gardens.

 The group was formed in July 2012, having evolved from the Blueberry Project where blueberry bushes had been planted in public spaces in the town centre so that passers-by could pick the fruit.
 Why blueberries?
 Because Congleton is Beartown and bears love berries!

 From initially planting blueberries in pots and flowerbeds, we began to reclaim neglected areas by clearing them where necessary, then planting permanent plants – edibles and plants for pollinators, and continuing with sustainable maintenance.

 We advocate permanent planting for sustainability.
 This is better than ditch and switch seasonal planting, which has an ecological, monetary and climate change cost.

 In conjunction with Congleton in Bloom, the group planted pots of edibles for passers-by to pick.
 In 2011 we planted herbs; in 2012 we added blueberry plants.
 We also planted other edibles (strawberries, chives and Chinese raspberries) among existing plants near the library.